PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 We have inspected the spatio-temporal profile of the sensitivities using some MRI viewer application, but we can also assemble an informative figure right here.
-Let's compose a figure that shows the original peri-stimulus timeseries, the effect of normalization, as well as the corresponding sensitivity profile of the trained SVM classifier.
+Let's compose a figure that shows the original peri-stimulus time series, the effect of normalization, as well as the corresponding sensitivity profile of the trained SVM classifier.
 We are going to do that for two example voxels, whose coordinates we might have derived from inspecting the full map.